0xDot-mal/LogSystem/README.md

 	std::cin.get();
 }
 ```
-Quick explanation `LGInit();` Initlialize the log level to a certain level you can use numbers from 0 to 7 or for a simple readable way use the constant expressionthat is declared on 'LogSystem.h'(and 'LogSystem.cpp')
+Quick explanation `LGInit();` Initlialize the log level to a certain level you can use numbers from 0 to 7 or for a simple readable way use the constant expression that is declared on 'LogSystem.h'(and 'LogSystem.cpp')
 `LGInfoLevel("Some text");` Logs the given string value(I should've used a template but I'm so tired.)
 Don't forget that if do something like this:
 ```cpp
 	LGInit(LG_LvINFO);